Mt. Spicket/Goliath Rock area Rock Climbing

 : ... : Crouching Tiger Boulder

 Start far right on the ledge that sits under the roof.
 Make your way left on sharp edges and finger cracks.
 Follow the crack as it ascends across the boulder.
 The feet are sparse!
 The crux comes about halfway through the problem, as you cling to sharp edges and try to find feet to complete the traverse.
 Keep climbing left until a finger crack reveals itself just above you, making a topout possible.The descent is easy, a small hop off the back of the boulder....[more]
-Browse More Classics in MA
+Browse More Classics in Massachusetts

 By Dan Pfistner